TRAVEL AGENT FAQ'S

 Since we work with large numbers of travelers, our travel partners often give us access to priority service and make sure our clients are taken care of quickly.

-Contact a travel professional as soon as you're serious about planning your trip.
+Reach out to a travel professional as soon as you're serious about planning your trip.
 The earlier, the better.
-Whether it's a last-minute trip or planned 18 months in advance, more time allows for better planning.
-Have details like your travel dates (or date range), the number of people in your travel party (including ages of any children), your budget, and what you'd like to experience.
-Your travel professional can then recommend specifics based on this information.
-We ask that you only request planning for trips you intend to book soon, as we dedicate significant time to each itinerary.
-For more details, feel free to contact us at shana@footintheexplore.com.
+Whether it's a last-minute getaway or a trip planned 18 months in advance, more time allows for better planning.
+Have details ready like your travel dates, the number of people, your budget, and what you'd like to experience.
+This helps your travel professional recommend the best options.
+For more details, contact us at shana@footintheexplore.com.

-No, you don't have to pay the full amount upfront.
-The deposit requirements depend on the resorts and tour operators we work with.
-These rates vary based on the resort or package you choose and your travel dates.
-The deposit is made directly to the resort or tour operator through Foot in the Explore Travel, ensuring your deposit is applied directly to your vacation at the time of booking.
-Most vacation packages require the balance to be paid 45 days before your arrival, directly to the supplier.
-For more details, feel free to contact us at shana@footintheexplore.com.
+No, you don't need to pay the full amount upfront.
+Deposit requirements vary depending on the resort or tour operator.
+Your deposit is made directly through Foot in the Explore Travel, ensuring it's applied to your vacation at the time of booking.
+Most packages require the balance to be paid 45 days before arrival.
+For more details, contact us at shana@footintheexplore.com.